Constructive noncommutative rank computation is in deterministic polynomial time: Proof of the main theorem

 \begin{proof}[Proof of Theorem~\ref{thm:main}] Let $B_1,\ldots,B_m$ be the input basis for $\cB$.
 The algorithm is an iteration based on Theorem~\ref{thm-blup-incr}.
-During the iteration we have a matrix $A=\sum_i B_i\otimes T_i\in \cB^{\{d,d\}}$ of rank $rd$ for some integer $d\leq r-1$.
-We assume that at least one of the basis elements $B_i$ has rank larger than 1, as otherwise \cite{IKS} works even with $d=1$.
-Initially $d=1$ and $A$ is a basis element having rank at least 2.
-The procedure behind Theorem~\ref{thm-blup-incr} either returns an $(n-r)$-shrunk subspace (in which case we are done), or a new matrix (denoted also by $A$) in a blow-up $\cB^{\{d',d'\}}$ of rank at least $(r+1)d'$ for some $d'<r^2$ together with a square window of size $r+1$ so that the corresponding sub-matrix of $A$ is of rank $(r+1)d'$.
-If $d'>r+2$ then we apply Lemma~\ref{lem:greedy}.
-Note that $n$ in the statement will be $r+1$, and we shall use it repeatedly to get a matrix in the $(r+2, r+2)$-blow-up with a similar content as above.
-The main content of this are $r+2$ by $r+2$ matrices $T_1,\ldots,T_m$ such that the $(r+1)(r+2)\times (r+1)(r+2)$ sub-matrix of $A'=\sum B_i\otimes T_i$ has full rank.
+In each round we start with a matrix $A=\sum_i B_i\otimes T_i\in \rblowup{\cB}{d}$ of rank $rd$ for some integer $d\leq r+1$.
+In the first round, $d=1$ and $A$ can be taken as any matrix in $\cB$.
+The procedure behind Theorem~\ref{thm-blup-incr} either returns an $(n-r)$-shrunk subspace (in which case we are done), or a new matrix (denoted also by $A$) in a blow-up $\rblowup{\cB}{d'}$ of rank $\geq (r+1)d'$ for some $d'\leq (r+1)^2$, together with a square window of size $r+1$ so that the corresponding sub-matrix of $A$ is of rank $(r+1)d'$.
+If $d'>r+2$ we apply Lemma~\ref{lem:greedy} as follows.
+The $n$ in the statement of Lemma~\ref{lem:greedy} will be $r+1$, and we use it repeatedly to get a matrix in the $(r+2)$-blow-up, the main content of which consists of $(r+2)\times(r+2)$ matrices $T_1',\ldots,T_m'$ such that the corresponding $(r+1)(r+2)\times (r+1)(r+2)$ sub-matrix of $A'=\sum_i B_i\otimes T_i'$ has full rank.
 Then we replace $A$ with $A'$ and apply the size reduction procedure in Lemma~\ref{lem:red_data} to arrange that the entries of $T_i$ fall into the prescribed subset of $\F$, and continue the iteration with this new matrix $A$. \end{proof}